Views: 13 Author: Wang Publish Time: 2025-08-11 Origin: Site

 High Strength: The forged structure provides super mechanical strength compared to cast fittings or butt welds.

-Excellent Leak Resistance: The combination of the socket shoulder acting as a built-in backing ring and the full-penetration fillet weld creates a highly reliable, leak-tight joint, especially under vibration and thermal cycling.
+Great Leak Resistance: The socket shoulder acts like a built-in backing ring.
+The full-penetration fillet weld makes a strong, leak-tight joint.
+This is especially true under vibration and temperature changes.

 Good Fatigue Resistance: The inherent strength and welded joint provide good resistance to fatigue failure.

-Bore Alignment and Smooth Flow: The socket facilitates easier initial alignment of pipes compared to butt welding, minimizing internal misalignment.
+Bore Alignment and Smooth Flow: The socket makes it easier to align pipes at first.
+This is better than butt welding and reduces internal misalignment.
 The machined bore ensures smooth flow transition, reducing turbulence.

-Space Efficiency: The compact design requires less radial space than flanged connections or larger butt-weld fittings, which is advantageous in confined areas.
+Space Efficiency: The compact design takes up less space than flanged connections or larger butt-weld fittings.
+This is helpful in tight areas.

-Ease to Install: While requiring skilled welders, socket welding generally requires less precise edge preparation than butt welding and can be faster for small sizes, avoiding complex alignment clamps.
+Ease of Installation: Socket welding needs skilled welders.
+However, it requires less precise edge preparation than butt welding.
+It can also be faster for small sizes.
+This method avoids the need for complex alignment clamps.

 Preparation: Ensure pipes are cut square, deburred internally and externally, and cleaned thoroughly.
 Verify fitting and pipe material compatibility.